paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-075-deceased-personnel.md

 <a id="section-1492"></a>
 ## § 1492.
 Authority to provide travel and transportation allowances in connection with transfer ceremonies of certain civilian employees who die overseas
-**(a) Authority.—** A covered official may treat a covered relative of a covered employee under the jurisdiction of that covered official in the same manner the Secretary of a military department treats, under [section 481f(d) of title 37](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title37-section481f/d&num=0&edition=prelim), next of kin and family members of a member of the armed forces who dies while located or serving overseas.
+**(a) Authority.—** A covered official may treat a covered relative of a covered employee under the jurisdiction of that covered official in the same manner the Secretary of a military department treats, under section 481f(d) 11 See References in Text note below. of title 37, next of kin and family members of a member of the armed forces who dies while located or serving overseas.

 **(b) Definitions.—** In this section: